Also known as: Chango, Jakuta, Papa Shango, Sango, Xango, Saint Barbara

 Associated Epic Attributes: Manipulation, Stamina, Strength

-Associated Purviews: Fire, Justice, Sky, War
+Associated Purviews: Fire, Justice, Thunder, War

 The Sky Father and thunder god of the orisha is an impressive figure, a king and leader of great presence and zeal.
 He is the bringer of storms and of swift, often harsh justice upon those who have done wrong, ruling uncontested over his people and quick to vengeful anger when crossed.
 He also boasts one of the largest congregations of worshipers among his pantheon, as his veneration continues in Africa to this day as well as being widespread in the Caribbean and Americas.
 He is a god of incredible potency, whether he represents sexual virility, mental acuity or leadership in battle.